Andy Ong

 Andy Ong Siew Kwee (born 6 August 1970) is a Singaporean entrepreneur, author and property investor.
-He was a self-made millionaire by the age of 26 making him one of the youngest such in Singapore.
+He became a millionaire by the age of 26 making him one of the youngest such in Singapore.
 Ong oversees businesses in education, training, print media and property investments which post an annual turnover of S$100 million.

 Ong founded the Entrepreneur's Resource Centre (ERC) Holdings.
 In Ong's term as founder and CEO of ERC thus far, he has established ERC Institute, BIGWork, BIGFund and BIGFitness.

 Early life and education

 Ong was educated at Raffles Institution, St Andrew's Junior College and the National University of Singapore.
 From the age of 15 – 24, he worked as a helper at a kitchen in Holland village restaurant where he chopped vegetables from 6pm – 11pm daily after school.

 Career

 Asia Financial Planning Journal

-Upon graduation from university, Ong worked at a managing editor at a publishing firm until he was retrenched in the 1997 financial crisis.
+Upon graduation from university, Ong worked as a managing editor at a publishing firm until he was retrenched in the 1997 financial crisis.
 Following this, he founded the financial journal Asia Financial Planning Journal, which broke even within 2 weeks.
 Ong sold the business in 2003 to focus on developing ERC.